rrumale/machine-learning-live-labs/oml-services-v2/preparation/preparation.md

 * In the Autonomous Database instance detail page, click on the Database Actions button.
 ![ADB-instance-tools](images/prerequisites-screenshot-3.jpg)

 * The Database Actions launchpad page is now open and connected by default with the ADMIN user.
-Here we have multiple tools available to easily manage and use the database, develop new applications or REST modules or manage data inside the database.
+Here we have multiple tools available to easily manage and use the database, develop new applications or REST modules, or manage data inside the database.

  We will choose SQL option in the Development category.
 ![ADB-data-load](images/prerequisites-screenshot-6.jpg)